vcruvinelr/goat-website/_docs/about-de.md

 ---
-title: Aus GOAT?
+title: What is GOAT?
-permalink: /de/docs/aus/
+permalink: /de/docs/about/
-lang: de
+# lang: [en, de]
 ---

+{% include alert.html style="danger" text="This documentation is currently only in English language." %}

 ### Main characteristics